truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 ### Current Command

-The `current` command displays only whether or not the TrueNAS sessions in the `sessions` list are current.
+The `current` command displays whether or not the TrueNAS sessions in the `sessions` list are current.

 {{< expand "Displaying if sessions are current" "v" >}}
 The `current` command has no required options.
 It returns a table showing which sessions are current.
 The rows of the table are relative to the rows returned from the `sessions` command.